Single transferable vote: Process

-On their ballot, the voter ranks candidates in order of preference.
+In a single transferable vote (STV) system, the voter ranks candidates in order of preference on their ballot.
 A vote is initially allocated to the voter's first preference.
-If seats remain open after this first count, votes are transferred as per the following steps.

-If that candidate is eliminated, the vote is transferred to the next-preferred candidate rather than being discarded; if the second choice is eliminated, the procedure is iterated to lower-ranked candidates.
-Under some systems, the vote is apportioned fractionally to different candidates.
-As long as there are more candidates than seats, the least popular candidate is eliminated, and votes for them are transferred based on voters' subsequent preferences.

-Before the election, a quota (the minimum number of votes that guarantees election) is calculated by a specified method, and candidates who accumulate that many votes are declared elected.
-In some systems, the quota is also used to determine surplus votes, the amount of votes received by successful candidates over and above the quota.
-Surplus votes are transferred to candidates ranked lower in the voters’ preferences, so they would not be wasted by remaining with a candidate who does not need them.
+A quota (the minimum number of votes that guarantees election) is calculated by a specified method (STV generally uses the Hare or Droop quota), and candidates who accumulate that many votes are declared elected.
+In many STV systems, the quota is also used to determine surplus votes, the number of votes received by successful candidates over and above the quota.
+Surplus votes are transferred to candidates ranked lower in the voters' preferences, if possible, so they are not wasted by remaining with a candidate who does not need them.

-Transfer of surplus votes is done before any eliminations of candidates.
-This prevents a party from losing candidates in the early stages who might be elected later through transfers.
+If seats remain open after the first count, any surplus votes are transferred.
+This may generate the necessary winners.
+As well, least popular candidates may be eliminated as a way to generate winners.